Solution Summary: Geospatial Augmented Reality System

 Unlike other types of infrastructure, underground cables are difficult to accurately locate, and every year several accidents happen due to mislocated or unmarked utility cables.
 Various geophysical technologies have emerged to assist in investigating underground utilities, although none by itself can provide a complete and comprehensive solution for locating underground cables in all types of soil.
 This solution aims to minimize the risk involved in ground penetration work, which can expose workers to inadvertent contact with underground cables.
 It sets out a combination of technologies, including augmented reality, geographic information system (GIS), sensors, geospatial databases of subsurface utilities, and mobile applications, to obtain as much information as possible about underground cables before any excavation and ground penetration work begins.
 This solution may help to ensure that the work is performed safely.

 There are geophysical technologies (e.g., ground penetrating radar, electromagnetic techniques, etc.) that can assist in locating underground cables.
 Each technique mentioned is effective for a specific scenario, but may be less effective for others.
 Although there has been tremendous development in the field of cable-locating technologies over the past years, each one may be flawed and incomplete.
-Thus, a new technology that can combine all existing technologies through a multi-sensory approach may give more accurate results in locating underground cables.
-In the following, a brief description has been provided for available multi-sensory technologies for locating underground cables.
+Thus, using a multi-sensory approach by combining as much existing geophysical technologies may yield more accurate results in locating underground cables.
+This solution focuses on using augmented reality to supplement other geophysical technologies.

 This technology can display – on top of the real-time video – a 3D model of an asset that may be obscured in the real world.
 Using this technology, cable locations can be pre-marked before actual excavation occurs and can improve a worker’s awareness of the surrounding environment without having previous knowledge and information before starting excavation activities.